- Sustainability A-Z

 Stances on Key Policy Issues

 Several policy issues represent significant challenges for our industry and are areas of special focus for WM.
-WM’s public policy team coordinates its policy positions on topics across the country while also recognizing the local nature of our business.
+WM’s public policy team coordinates our policy positions on topics across the country while also recognizing the local nature of our business.
 Regional policy and regulatory variations are considered and coordinated with broader corporate policies.
-For WM’s most up-to-date information related to our stance on policy issues, please refer to the most current 10K and our Participation in the Political Process document.
+For WM’s most up-to-date information related to our stance on policy issues, please refer to the most current annual financial reporting and our Participation in the Political Proces document.